DotaPie/Cat-Monitoring/README.md

 ```

 ## TODO:
-- figure out how not to trigger motion when sun hides behind cloud (or pops out of the cloud) (wip - testing)
+- figure out how not to trigger motion when sun hides behind cloud (or pops out of the cloud) (WIP - testing)
 - cameras preview via web browser
 - pushup notification (android, iphone, windows) when motion is detected (configurable and optional .. use https://ntfy.sh, up to 250 messages/day free)

 ## Issues:
-- sometimes, video start with POST-MOTION tag, then hops into PRE-MOTION, then continues normally into MOTION and POST-MOTION, dunno why (note for me: CAM1_2025-05-09_21-09-24_495535.mp4)
+- sometimes, video start with POST-MOTION tag, then hops into PRE-MOTION, then continues normally into MOTION and POST-MOTION, dunno why